 In a nutshell, many working parents of 3 to 4-year-olds in England will be eligible for 30 hours of free childcare - rather than the current 15 hours.

-But the first thing you need to know is that this is 30 hours free for only 38 weeks per year - not 52 weeks of the year.
+But the first thing you need to know is that the 30 hours is only free for 38 weeks per year - not 52 weeks of the year.
 It's basically equivalent to school term times.
 In theory, you may be able to spread the free childcare out over further weeks, but this will mean you'll get fewer than 30 hours free childcare each week.

 The Government has been rolling out a pilot scheme in 8 English areas: Wigan, Staffordshire, Swindon, Portsmouth, Northumberland, York, Newham and Hertfordshire.
 The scheme is scheduled to go nationwide during 2017.